 - pinch of salt and pepper to taste

 - Thinly slice your shallot and add it to a mason jar or bowl

-- Add in garlic, red wine vinegar, oil, honey, lemon juice, salt and pepper.
+- Add in garlic, red wine vinegar, oil, maple syrup, lemon juice, salt and pepper.

 - Whisk to combine or shake it up in your mason jar.